bioidiap/bob.bio.spear/doc/implementation.rst

 ======================
 To be very flexible, the tool chains are designed in several stages including::

-  1. Preprocessing (Voice Activity Detection)
+  1. Annotations (Voice Activity Detection)
   2. Feature Extraction
   3. UBM Training and Projection (computation of sufficient statistics)
   4. Subspace Training and Projection (for ISV and I-Vector modeling)
   5. Conditioning and Compensation (for I-Vector modeling)